-Carlmont High School developed a vision statement and ESLRs six years ago during a process that involved all stakeholders.
+Carlmont High School developed a vision statement and ESLRs during the 2012 WASC process that involved all stakeholders.
 These guideposts were established based on the belief that the school can help all students achieve their full academic potential.
 Both the vision statement and the ESLRs are consistent with the goals and vision of the Sequoia Union High School Board's overall mission.
 The District Board of Trustees and district administration consistently provide sufficient support to Carlmont through professional development, staff and program support, and allocation of bond measure approved funds.